kamran2malik4/QuakeAlert/README.md

 This simple app gives you list of recent earthquakes.
 This app does not have any notification service to alert you about a nearby by earthquake few seconds earlier.

-The Earthquake Data is Provided by USGS here is the link:- "https://earthquake.usgs.gov/fdsnws/event/1/query?format=geojson"
+The Earthquake Data is Provided by USGS:- "https://earthquake.usgs.gov/fdsnws/event/1/query?format=geojson"

 Here is Preview of App: